Display a schedule on your site

 If you’re using the Classic Editor: Simply paste the shortcode into the content area where you want the calendar to appear.

-If you’re using the Block Editor (Gutenberg): Add a Shortcode block to your page, then paste your copied shortcode into that block.
+If you’re using the Block Editor (Gutenberg)/other page builder: Add a Shortcode block/module to your page, then paste your copied shortcode into that block.

 6. Preview your page before publishing to ensure the events calendar displays as expected.